 '''

 // Creates an order

 POST /v1/orders

 X-Idempotency-Token: <random string>

 '''

-The client must retain the X-Idempotency-Token in case of automated endpoint retrying.
-The server must check whether an order created with this token already exists.
+A client on its side must retain the X-Idempotency-Token in case of automated endpoint retrying.
+A server on its side must check whether an order created with this token exists.